ducktyper/ducktyper.github.io/_posts/2016-04-23-how-git-works.markdown

 ## What's different between local and remote branches

-A local branch `master` and remote branch `origin/master` are different branches.
+The local branch `master` and remote branch `origin/master` are different branches.
 However, git provides a clever way to interact between branches having the same name.
 Here is a list of magicks.